Orange-Foundation/edupi/doc/deploy.md

 Here is a detailed process for installing on a Raspbian, which is in fact the same as the fabric script.
 It may take about 2 hours starting with a clean Raspbian.

+It's highly recommended to read this doc for trouble shooting.

 ## Install EduPi dependencies

 This would be a long process.